tjd1234/cmpt120fall2022/lectures/lecture12/lecture12notes.md

 print('...')
 ```

-The line `if name == 'Joe'` is the first line of an if-statement.
-It starts
+The line `if name == 'Joe'` is the first line of an **if-statement**.
+It
-with the keyword `if`, followed by any boolean expression (i.e. an expression
+starts with the keyword `if`, followed by a boolean expression (i.e. an
-that evaluates to true or false), followed by a `:` that marks the end of the
+expression that evaluates to `True` or `False`), followed by a `:` that marks
-line.
-The code indented underneath is the body of the if-statement, and will
+the end of the statement.
+The code indented underneath is the **body of the
-only be executed if the boolean expression evaluates to `True`.
-If it
+if-statement**, and will only be executed if the boolean expression evaluates
-evaluates to `False`, then the if-statement body is skipped.
+to `True`.
+If it evaluates to `False`, then the body is skipped.

 An if-statement can also have an `else`: